railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

     *New Manufacturing Order*

-Scheduler and Just In Time
+Scheduler and Just in Time
 --------------------------

-When you want to work in *Just In Time* way, you have to install the module :mod:`mrp_jit`.
+When you want to work according to the *Just in Time* way, you should install the module :mod:`mrp_jit`.

 If you install this module, you will not have to run the regular procurement scheduler anymore (but you still need to run the minimum order point rule scheduler, or for example let it run daily.)

 All procurement orders will be processed immediately, which could in some cases entail a small performance impact.

 It may also increase your stock size because products are reserved as soon as possible and the scheduler time range is not taken into account anymore.
-In that case, you can not use priorities any more on the different picking.
+In that case, you can no longer use priorities for the different picking orders.

 Lead times
 ----------

 All procurement operations (that is, the requirement for both production orders and purchase orders) are automatically calculated by the scheduler.
 But more than just creating each order, OpenERP plans the timing of each step.
 A planned date calculated by the system can be found on each order document.

 To organize the whole chain of manufacturing and procurement, OpenERP bases everything on the delivery date promised to the customer.
 This is given by the date of the confirmation in the order and the lead times shown in each product line of the order.
 This lead time is itself proposed automatically in the field :guilabel:`Customer Lead Time` shown in the product form.
-This is the difference between the time on an order and that of the delivery.
+This Customer Lead Time is the difference between the time on an order and that of the delivery.

 To see a calculation of the lead times, take the example of the cabinet above.
 Suppose that the cabinet is assembled in two steps, using the two following bills of materials.

-.. table:: Bill of Materials for 1 ARM100 Unit
+.. table:: Bill of Materials for 1 SHE100 Unit

    ============  ========  ===============
    Product Code  Quantity  Unit of Measure
    ============  ========  ===============
-   PANLAT        2         Unit
+   SIDEPAN       2         Unit
-   BOIS002       0.25      m2
+   WOOD002       0.25      m
    LIN040        1         m
-   BOIS010       0.249     m2
+   WOOD010       0.249     m
-   TAQ000        12        Unit
+   METC000       12        Unit
    ============  ========  ===============

-.. table:: Bill of Materials for 2 PANLAT Units
+.. table:: Bill of Materials for 2 SIDEPAN Units

    ============  ========  ===============
    Product Code  Quantity  Unit of Measure
    ============  ========  ===============
-   BOIS002       0.17      m2
+   WOOD002       0.17      m
    ============  ========  ===============

-The PANLAT is made from an order using the workflow shown.
-The BOIS02 is purchased on order and the other products are all found in stock.
-An order for the product ARM100 will then generate two production orders (ARM100 and PANLAT) then produce two purchase orders for the product BOIS02.
+The SIDEPAN is made from an order using the workflow shown.
+The WOOD002 is purchased on order and the other products are all found in stock.
+An order for the product SHE100 will then generate two production orders (SHE100 and SIDEPAN) then produce two purchase orders for the product WOOD02.
-Product BOIS02 is used in the production of both ARM100 and PANLAT.
+Product WOOD02 is used in the production of both SHE100 and SIDEPAN.
 Set the lead times on the product forms to the following:

 .. table:: Lead Times

    ============ ================== ======================= ==================
    Product Code Customer Lead Time Manufacturing Lead Time Supplier Lead Time
    ============ ================== ======================= ==================
-   ARM100       30 days            5 days
+   SHE100       30 days            5 days
-   PANLAT                          10 days
+   SIDEPAN                         10 days
-   BOIS02                                                  5 days
+   WOOD002                                                 5 days
    ============ ================== ======================= ==================

 A customer order placed on the 1st January will set up the following operations and lead times:

-* Delivery ARM100: 31 January (=1st January + 30 days),
+* Delivery SHE100: 31 January (=1st January + 30 days),

-* Manufacture ARM100: 26 January (=31 January – 5 days),
+* Manufacture SHE100: 26 January (=31 January – 5 days),

-* Manufacture PANLAT: 16 January (=26 January – 10 days),
+* Manufacture SIDEPAN: 16 January (=26 January – 10 days),

-* Purchase BOIS02 (for ARM100): 21 January (=26 January – 5 days),
+* Purchase WOOD002 (for SHE100): 21 January (=26 January – 5 days),

-* Purchase BOIS02 (for PANLAT): 11 January (=16 January – 5 days).
+* Purchase WOOD002 (for SIDEPAN): 11 January (=16 January – 5 days).

-In this example, OpenERP will propose placing two orders with the supplier of product BOIS002.
+In this example, OpenERP will propose placing two orders with the supplier of product WOOD002.
 Each of these orders can be for a different planned date.
-Before confirming these orders, the purchasing manager could group these orders into a single order.
+Before confirming these orders, the purchasing manager could group (merge) these orders into a single order.

 Security Days
 -------------

 The scheduler will plan all operations as a function of the time configured on the products.
 But it is also possible to configure these factors in the company.
-These factors are then global to the company, whatever is the product concerned.
-In the description of the company, on the :guilabel:`Configuration` tab, you find the following parameters:
+These factors are then global to the company, whatever the product concerned may be.
+In the description of the company, on the
+:guilabel:`Configuration` tab, you find the following parameters:

-* `Scheduler Range Days` : all the requests which are for procuring for a later date to the number of days which are not calculated in the scheduler.
+* `Scheduler Range Days`: all the procurement requests that are not between today and today plus the number of days specified here are not taken into account by the scheduler.

-* `Manufacturing Lead Time` : number of additional days needed for manufacturing,
+* `Manufacturing Lead Time`: number of additional days needed for manufacturing,

-* `Purchase Lead Time` : additional days to include for all purchase orders with this supplier,
+* `Purchase Lead Time`: additional days to include for all purchase orders with this supplier,

-* `Security Days` : number of days to deduct from a system order to cope with any problems of procurement,
+* `Security Days`: number of days to deduct from a system order to cope with any problems of procurement,

 .. note:: Purchase Lead Time

     The security delay for purchases is the average time between the order generated by OpenERP and the real purchase time from the supplier by your purchasing department.
-    This delay takes account of the order process in your company, including order negotiation time.
+    This delay takes into account the order process in your company, including order negotiation time.

-Take for example the following configuration:
+Take for instance the following configuration:

 * `Manufacturing Lead Time` : 1,